 Baytex's Health, Safety and Environment Committee is comprised of the Chief Executive Officer, General Counsel and Corporate Secretary, the Operations Vice Presidents, the Health and Safety Manager and the Environment and Regulatory Manager.
-The committee reports to the Reserves and Sustainability Committee and the Board on issues related to health, safety and environment and broadened its responsibility in 2019 to the oversight and monitoring of climate and other sustainability matters.
+The committee reports to the Reserves and Sustainability Committee and the Board on issues related to health, safety, environment, climate and other sustainability matters.
 In relation to climate change and the reduction of the company's carbon footprint, the committee provides oversight of policies and standards, reviews performance and discusses future opportunities.
 This committee meets quarterly and reviews benchmarking, performance and initiatives that are put in place to manage climate related risks and reports to the Board as important matters arise.

-Baytex's Environmental Sustainability Team (EST) is a cross-functional team of staff and Managers that are responsible for reporting climate-related issues and initiatives to the Vice President, Light Oil and Vice President, Heavy Oil.
-The EST is responsible to monitor, implement and manage systems required to support these climate-related initiatives.
+Baytex's Environmental Sustainability Team (EST) is a cross-functional team of staff and Managers that are responsible for reporting climate-related issues and initiatives to the Operations Vice Presidents.
+The EST is responsible for monitoring, implementing and managing systems required to support these climate-related initiatives.
+The EST meets monthly and as required to assess climate change regulations and their impact on the company, review progress against corporate ESG targets and advance continuous improvement opportunities.